 In addition to common order options available on exchanges, Kraken offers additional order options for advanced traders.
-The other order options offer you more flexibility with your orders, as well as allow you to be specific on how you would like positions to be closed if the open order is executed.
-Other order options include: Conditional Close, Order Start/Expiration Time, P/L/Fee Currency Preference, and Post Limit orders.
+The other order options offer you more flexibility with your orders and allow you to be specific on how you would like spot positions on margin to be closed if the open order is executed.
+Other order options include: Conditional Close, Order Start/Expiration Time, Trading Fee Currency Preference, and Post Limit orders.

 All of the order options outlined below are only available on the Intermediate and Advanced tabs of the New Order page.